How to craft an effective aviation specialist cover letter

 2. Create a captivating aviation specialist cover letter headline

 The cover letter headline is your first opportunity to make a good impression on the hiring manager.
-This is not the place to simply state “Aviation Specialist Cover Letter” or “Application for Aviation Specialist Position.”
+This isn't the place to simply state “Aviation Specialist Cover Letter” or “Application for Aviation Specialist Position.”

 Instead, use this space to highlight your most relevant qualifications and accomplishments.